Dan-Dev-Jay/admin-panel/README.md

     ```
 4. Open your browser and navigate to `http://localhost:3000` to view the app.
 <<<<<<< HEAD
-5. You’re now ready to start working on the code!
-6. To login, visit http://localhost:3000/login and use correct credentials for email: ruso@gmail.com; password: password123.

 ### Folder Structure
 - components/UseForm